sshaw/git-link/README.md

 With a prefix argument prompt for the remote's name.
 Defaults to `"origin"`.

-The variable git-link-open-in-browser, if set to non-nil, can cause both git-link and git-link-commit to call browse-url on the resulting link.
+The variable git-link-open-in-browser, if set to non-nil, will cause both git-link and git-link-commit to call browse-url on the resulting link.